azzazzel/ansible-liferay/README.md

              liferay_cluster_autodetect: <DATABASE_SERVER>:<DATABASE_PORT>
            }

-If you have more databases Liferay needs to connect to, you can add add them like this
+If there are more databases Liferay needs to connect to, they can be added like this

     - hosts: servers
       roles: